swiencki/azure-devops-go-api/hack/README.md

-# Azure DevOps Golang API scripts
+# Azure DevOps Golang API Scripts
 This repository contains Golang API scripts for interacting with and managing Azure DevOps.

 To learn more about the Azure DevOps Extension for Azure CLI, visit the [Microsoft/azure-devops-cli-extension](https://github.com/Microsoft/azure-devops-cli-extension) repo and [azure-devops-go-api](https://github.com/Microsoft/azure-devops-go-api) repo.